 Dockerfileinstalls the nginx web server and copies some basic configuration:

 # The standard nginx container just runs nginx.
 The configuration file added # below will be used by nginx.
 FROM nginx # Copy the nginx configuration file.
 This sets up the behavior of nginx, most # importantly, it ensure nginx listens on port 8080.
 Google App Engine expects # the runtime to respond to HTTP requests at port 8080.
 COPY nginx.conf /etc/nginx/nginx.conf # create log dir configured in nginx.conf RUN mkdir -p /var/log/app_engine # Create a simple file to handle heath checks.
 Health checking can be disabled # in app.yaml, but is highly recommended.
 Google App Engine will send an HTTP # request to /_ah/health and any 2xx or 404 response is considered healthy. # Because 404 responses are considered healthy, this could actually be left # out as nginx will return 404 if the file isn't found.
 However, it is better # to be explicit.
 RUN mkdir -p /usr/share/nginx/www/_ah && \ echo "healthy" > /usr/share/nginx/www/_ah/health # Finally, all static assets.
 ADD www/ /usr/share/nginx/www/ RUN chmod -R a+r /usr/share/nginx/www

 The FROM command builds a base image using the official docker image for the nginx web server.

 Dockerfile, your container image will contain nginx and all content in the

-available to your application.
+www/directory is available to your application.

 Learn more about Dockerfiles at the Dockerfile reference.